AVData/hello-world/README.md

 def function(argument):
     return "the processed argument as output"
 ```
 Functions take in an argument, process it as necessary for its use, then provides an output via the return statment.
-The output can take the shape of a variable, which can point to an object.;
+The output can take the shape of a variable, which can point to an object.